 Adam Petway is in his fifth year with the Arkansas men’s basketball program in 2017-18, and his fourth as the head strength and conditioning coach after being promoted from an assistant in the summer of 2014.

-Petway oversees all aspects of the Arkansas men’s basketball strength and conditioning program, including its unique performance training for head coach Mike Anderson’s up-tempo style and nutritional guidelines.
+Petway oversees all aspects of the Arkansas men’s basketball strength and conditioning program, including its unique performance training for head coach Mike Anderson’s up-tempo style and the team’s nutritional guidelines.

 In his time with the Razorbacks, Petway has worked diligently to ensure that his strength and conditioning style reflects Anderson’s expectations.
 Aligning with the #Fastest40 mantra, Petway’s workouts are explosive and fast.
 Petway’s training platform is functionally bent and is specific to demands of the game and to the athlete’s needs.
 He works closely with each player to develop individualized strength and conditioning programs.

-The Atlanta, Ga., native earned his degree from the United States Sports Academy in Sports Science in 2013.
+The Atlanta, Georgia, native earned his degree from the United States Sports Academy in Sports Science in 2013.